banks/banksco.de/content/cv.md

     <dt><span class="date-range">September 2010 &#151; June 2011</span> Web Developer at <a href="http://www.deviantart.com">DeviantArt</a></dt>
     <dd>
         <p>DeviantArt is the world's largest online art community with over 30 million registered users.</p>
-        <p>For the last 2 years I've been leading our Infrastructure team.
+        <p>For the last two years I've been leading our Infrastructure team.
 Before that I worked on a variety of projects for the web team.</p>
         <p>Projects I've worked on or responsibilities I've held at DeviantArt include:</p>
         <ul>
             <li>Leading development of new product features like our <a href="http://www.deviantart.com/browse/all/">primary browse/search interface</a> and <a href="http://www.deviantart.com/morelikethis/64298703">More Like This recommendations</a></li>